‘Beauty is in the eye of the beholder’

 That said, in general, your facial appearance preferences are more apt to stay stable than they are to suddenly drastically change.

-This also supports the common statement so many people make about finding a romantic partner: that they need to be visually attracted to a person to become interested in them.
+The results of these studies make sense of the common statements many people make about finding romantic partners, which is to say that visual attraction is vital.
 And perhaps it’s also why so many of us go out of our way to try to look our best.
 There’s a social advantage to doing so.

 So despite rather idealistic views that it’s only what’s inside a person that should count, appearance seems to matter to many of us.
 It comes from an area of our brains that we can’t always override, even when we really want to do so.